Input-tailored system-theoretic model order reduction for quadratic-bilinear systems: Numerical results

+As for the FOM with nonlinear input-dependency and the reduction parameters in Table~\ref{tab:redpar-burger}, \textit{AssM} yields the same results.
+The dimension of the resulting ROM is identical ($n=16$).
+The output responses of the ROMs associated to the two underlying discretization (FOM) variants only differ in the order of the discretization error which is much smaller -- by several orders of magnitude -- than the actual reduction error, as seen from Fig.~\ref{fig:inputaware-burgdyn-AssM-comp} in comparison to the output reduction error in Fig.~\ref{fig:inputaware-burgdyn-oscil}.
+In contrast to \textit{AssM}, \textit{MultM} cannot handle the nonlinear input-dependency directly.
+Thus, we consider the input-weighted adaption of multi-moment matching (referred to as \textit{MultM-iw}) that we have proposed in Section~\ref{subsec:input-weighted}.
+For the input-weight, we exemplarily choose

-The \textit{MultM-iw} leads to the smaller dimension $n=12$ compared to $n=16$ for \textit{MultM}, which is due to the input-weighted system, cf.\ Definition~\ref{def:iw-sys}, not having any bilinear parts to be considered in the multi-moment matching.
-In this example the smaller dimension goes hand in hand with a slightly larger output error, cf.\ Fig.~\ref{fig:inputaware-burgdyn-MultM-err}.
-But we note that we also tested both methods with altered reduction parameters (including different choices of input-weights), and observed comparable results when the reduced models are constructed to be of equal dimension, e.g., by incorporating an additional expansion frequency for \textit{MultM-iw}.
+(i.e., $\tensorbj{C}_{\sigstatescal}=1$, $\tensorbj{G}_{\sigstatescal} = 0$, $\tensorbj{A}_{\sigstatescal} = -1$ and $\tensorbj{B}_{\sigstatescal} = 1$ in Definition~\ref{def:iw-sys}).
+Applying \textit{MultM-iw} to both FOM variants (with linear and nonlinear input map) we observe the same independence from the underlying discretization as for \textit{AssM}, cf.\ Fig.~\ref{fig:inputaware-burgdyn-AssM-comp}.
+In case of linear input maps, \textit{MultM-iw} typically leads to a ROM of smaller dimension than the standard unweighted method \textit{MultM}, because the input-weighted system, cf.\ Definition~\ref{def:iw-sys}, does not have any bilinear parts to be considered in the multi-moment matching.
+For the considered test scenarios with the reduction parameters in Table~\ref{tab:redpar-burger}, we get $n=12$ for \textit{MultM-iw} versus $n=16$ for \textit{MultM}.
+In this specific example of the Burgers' equation, the smaller dimension goes hand in hand with a slightly larger output error as seen in Fig.~\ref{fig:inputaware-burgdyn-MultM-err}.
+Also the choice of input weight might have an influences on the reduction results.
+However, we note that we have tested the method with altered reduction parameters (including different choices of input-weights) and observed comparable results when the reduced models are constructed to be of equal dimension, e.g., by incorporating an additional expansion frequency for \textit{MultM-iw}, see Fig.~\ref{fig:inputaware-burgdyn-MultM-err}.